-- CRS (Certified Residential Specialist): Completed additional training in handling residential real estate.
+- CRS (Certified Residential Specialist): Completed additional training in handling residential real estate

-- ABR (Accredited Buyer’s Representative): Completed additional training in representing buyers in transactions.
+- ABR (Accredited Buyer’s Representative): Completed additional training in representing buyers in transactions

-- SRES (Seniors Real Estate Specialist): Completed training aimed at helping buyers and sellers aged 50 and older.
+- SRES (Seniors Real Estate Specialist): Completed training aimed at helping buyers and sellers aged 50 and older

 3. Research potential candidates

-Check with your state’s real estate regulator to find out whether an agent you’re considering is licensed or has any disciplinary actions.
-Vet candidates you’re interviewing on your local Better Business Bureau’s website to see if they’ve received any complaints.
+Take a look at their online reviews, as well.
+Don’t worry about one or two negative reviews, but more than that could be a red flag.
+And be sure to check with your state’s real estate regulator to confirm that the agent is licensed and find out whether they have any disciplinary actions.
+You might also vet candidates you’re interviewing on your local Better Business Bureau’s website to see if they’ve received any complaints.

-4. Interview at least three real estate agents
+4. Interview at least three agents

 5. Request references — and check them

 “It’s just like dating — sometimes it just comes down to chemistry,” says Herman Chan, an associate broker and Realtor with Golden Gate Sotheby’s International Realty in Berkeley, California.
 “If everything checks out, but you just don’t vibe with that person, don’t go with them.
-There are plenty of other real estate agents out there that will be happy to help you that might be a better personality fit.”
+There are plenty of other real estate agents out there that will be happy to help you and might be a better personality fit.”